Intune enrollment methods for Windows devices

 Users can self-enroll their Windows device by using any of these methods:

-- Bring your own device (BYOD): Users enroll their personally owned devices by choosing to connect a Work and School account from Settings of the device.
-This process:
+- Bring your own device (BYOD): Users enroll their personally owned devices by downloading and installing the Company Portal App This process:

 - Registers the device with Azure Active Directory to gain access to corporate resource like email.